 Leaders focus on effectiveness, and managers focus on efficiency.

-Effectiveness and Efficiency are two fundamental goals all businesses over the world are pursuing, however, more often, there’re lack of clarify upon their true means and how to achieve them accordingly.
+Effectiveness and Efficiency are two fundamental goals all businesses over the world are pursuing, however, more often, there is a lack of clarify upon their true means and how to achieve them accordingly.

-Quality (Efficiency + Effeciveness = Q) is doing the right thing right, the first time, with no backlog and wastage and highest customer satisfaction rate.
+Quality (Efficiency + Effectiveness = Q) is doing the right thing right, the first time: It is with no backlog and wastage and highest customer satisfaction rate.
 Generally, you have to have effectiveness first, and then make the effect more efficient.
 Efficiency means a way to measure how good you are in what you are doing in terms of available resources.
 Then it is a good way to measure the effectiveness and bottom line is the economy.
-Efficiency is to do what is effective, achieve high customer satisfaction with less operating cost, and achieve productivity and satisfaction for employees using good team work.
+Efficiency is to do what is effective, achieve high customer satisfaction with less operating cost, and achieve productivity and satisfaction for employees using good teamwork.

 In French : EFFICIENCE vs. EFFICACITE